List of Bungo Stray Dogs characters: Naomi Tanizaki

-Named after the main character from Jun'ichirō Tanizaki's work Naomi.
+Named after the main character from Jun'ichirō Tanizaki's novel Naomi.
 Jun'ichirō's sister and a high school student who has a brother complex and frequently likes to tease him.
 Although she can be tiresome to her brother at times, she is a capable young woman.
 She only works part time at the agency, due to her young age.